flutter-ml/google_ml_kit_flutter/README.md

 ```
 dependencies {
       // ...
-// Use this dependency to bundle the model with your app
-      implementation 'com.google.mlkit:barcode-scanning:16.0.3'
 // Use this dependency to use the dynamically downloaded model in Google Play Services
       implementation 'com.google.android.gms:play-services-mlkit-barcode-scanning:16.1.2'
     }